AllStarLink/Allmon3/README.md

 ASL communities.

 ## Quickstart
-Use the following steps, as the root user, to install on a Debian 11 system:
+Use the following steps, as the root user, to install on a Debian 11 system follow these instructions.
+For Debian 11, replace all references to "php7.4" with "php7.3".

 1. Install the software
 ```